 subject to the physical settlement procedures in those trades’ governing

 Who runs the auction?

 The auction will be administered by Creditex and Markit and not by ISDA.

 The auction is scheduled for 10:00 a.m.
 New York Time on Friday, March

 31, 2006.
 Details of the auction results will be posted at www.creditfixings.com.

 When is the Cash Settlement Date?

 The Cash Settlement Date is expected to be Wednesday, April 12, 2006.

 How are accruals calculated?

-Settlement Amount payable on the Cash Settlement Date, expected to be
+Settlement Amount to be paid to Buyer on the Cash Settlement Date.